Education and Outreach

 Other recent activities to highlight native biodiversity have included BioBlitz events on campus and at Oakwell, a property in limbo and adjacent to Villanova.
 Students and community are invited to participate in future Blitzes that we'll be spearheading.

-Our pollinator garden on campus is thriving and we are adding to the native plant footprint on campus with a new bed adjacent to the greenhouse near Mendel Hall and the SEPTA train station.
-We are also promoting native plants in home gardens by growing PA natives to go along with some veggie and herb offerings.
-Our Spring offerings in 2023 were hugely popular and our offerings of natives the May will be even more robust.
+Our pollinator garden on campus is thriving and we have added to the native plant footprint on campus with a new bed adjacent to the greenhouse near Mendel Hall and the SEPTA train station.
+We are also promoting native plants in home gardens by growing PA natives to go along with some veggie and herb offerings every spring.
 More Info.

 Student Workshops and Science Slams